States that ban abortion are losing residents, new study finds

 Across Idaho and 12 other states that quickly enacted abortion bans over two years ago, more than 36,000 residents move away per quarter, a new study estimates.

-“The effects are more prominent for single-person households than for family households, which may reflect larger effects on younger adults,” found the study, released this month as a working paper by the National Bureau of Economic Research that hasn’t been peer reviewed.
+“The effects are more prominent for single-person households than for family households, which may reflect larger effects on younger adults,” the study found.
+The study was released this month as a working paper by the National Bureau of Economic Research.
+It hasn’t been peer reviewed.

-Using data as recent as early 2023, the study tracked population shifts in 13 states — including Idaho — that enacted abortion bans immediately after the U.S. Supreme Court’s 2022 decision overturning national abortion protections in Roe v.
+Using data as recent as early 2023, the study tracked population shifts in 13 states that enacted abortion bans immediately after the U.S. Supreme Court’s 2022 decision overturning national abortion protections in Roe v.
 Wade through the case Dobbs v.
 Jackson Women’s Health Organization.

 Researchers used change-of-address data from the U.S. Postal Service.
 The study compared “net population outflows” between states with abortion bans to 25 states that either maintained or protected abortion access following the Supreme Court decision.

-Study co-author Jason Lindo, professor of economics at the Georgia Institute of Technology, told the Idaho Capital Sun in an email that the study doesn’t report state-specific estimates.
-Planned Parenthood affiliate Communications Director Krista Pedersen told the Sun in an email that the group calculated the state-level figures using data from the report.
+Study co-author Jason Lindo, professor of economics at the Georgia Institute of Technology, told the Idaho Capital Sun the study doesn’t report state-specific estimates.
+Planned Parenthood affiliate Communications Director Krista Pedersen told the Sun the group calculated the state-level figures using data from the report.

 In the past year, Idaho’s fast-growing population appeared to grow slower, U.S Census Bureau estimates released in December show.
 But Idaho is still among the fastest growing states in the nation.